 The Audit Department also carries out its activities in subsidiaries without corresponding audit structures, acting in their interest and reporting to their respective bodies.

-In addition, the Audit Department interfaces with the Audit Function of TIM S.A.
-(Brazil), with a view to coordinating, standardizing, and providing methodological guidance, subject to compliance with the applicable regulations and the responsibilities of that structure.
+In addition, the Audit Department interfaces with the Audit Function of TIM Brasil, with a view to coordination, homogenization and methodological guidance, subject to compliance with applicable disciplines and the responsibilities of that structure.
+In the course of 2024, the aforementioned functions jointly updated the protocol defining their mutual relations, and on November 13, 2024 this document was approved by the TIM Board of Directors.

-During 2023, the Audit Department conducted 28 audit and advisory actions, of which 21 regarding TIM and 7 regarding subsidiaries.
+During 2024, the Audit Department conducted 23 audit and advisory actions, of which 18 regarding TIM and 5 regarding subsidiaries.